Robbie Glendinning

-Robert Glendinning (born 6 October 1995) is an Australian professional baseball third baseman for the Kansas City Royals organization.
+Robert Glendinning (born 6 October 1995) is an Australian professional baseball third baseman for the Kansas City Monarchs of the American Association of Professional Baseball.
+He played for the Australian national baseball team in the 2023 World Baseball Classic.

-Career
+Amateur career

 Glendinning is from Scarborough, Western Australia.
 He enrolled at North Iowa Area Community College and played college baseball there for two seasons.
 He transferred to the University of Missouri and continued his college baseball career with the Missouri Tigers.
 In 2016, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

+Professional career

+Pittsburgh Pirates

+The Pittsburgh Pirates selected Glendinning in the 21st round, with the 628th overall selection, of the 2017 Major League Baseball draft.
+He made his professional debut with the Low-A West Virginia Black Bears, hitting .198 in 29 games.
+He spent the 2018 season split between the Black Bears and the Single-A West Virginia Power, slashing .268/.360/.381 with 2 home runs and 29 RBI across 59 cumulative games.
+In 2019, Glendinning split time between the High-A Bradenton Marauders and Double-A Altoona Curve.
+In 101 total contests, he batted .298/.368/.488 with career-highs in home runs (13), RBI (57), and stolen bases (8).